-Councilmember Johnson wishes everyone a happy and healthy 2022 and appreciates that we can have hope.
+Councilmeber Johnson wish for everyone a happy and healthy 2022 and appreciates their ability to hope for the future.

 Councilmember Dietz challenged his fellow Councilmembers to find a compromise on future downtown development and stated they are not taking away property rights.